itsbibekk/Express-project/README.md

 # Express-project
-First download nodemon,express and node to run this code
+First download node js,express and nodemon to run this code